 - Families have enhanced skills to develop better intra-family relationships

 - Parents and caregivers have increased coping strategies and/or enhanced parenting skills

 When it’s allocation time, we send out the application guidelines and invite local agencies to submit an Expression of Interest.
 The organizations that meet our criteria are then invited to submit an application.
 We provide support to agencies as they complete their application to give them the best chance of success.

 Trained volunteers review applications based on the criteria in the application package.
 We also want to make sure that our financial support reaches across our service area of Simcoe Muskoka.
 Finally, we work to avoid any duplication of funding and services.
 Here’s what we look for in an application:

 - Proof of agency effectiveness.
 Have they had successful projects?
 Do they manage finances well?

 - The relevance of the project.
 Does the project or program fill an identified need in the community?
 Does it align with the priorities we are addressing?

 Community Impact volunteers provide funding recommendations to our Board of Directors, for final approval, based on final fundraising achievement each year.
 Once approved, Partner Agencies are notified of funding decisions.

 We believe there’s value in agencies having ongoing funding year after year.
 This helps to make sure programs continue to be available, provide stability for clients and the community.

-It’s sometimes necessary to change the agencies we fund because of changing needs in the community.
+It’s sometimes necessary to change the agencies we partner with because of changing needs and resources in the community.
 We work with our Partner Agencies to monitor their progress and to make sure they’re aware of the changing priorities.
 We have a responsibility to our donors and to our mission to make sure funding is used as effectively as possible.